ManishReddyKovvuri/Phishing-Guard/README.md

 - **Cloud-Based Solution:** No need for software installation, accessible from any device.
 - **Privacy-Focused:** Does not store user data, ensuring security and confidentiality.

-## License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute it as per the license terms.

 ## Contact
 For any queries or suggestions, reach out via: